Updated: Oct 17, 2020

 All the curtains in the front windows were (had been) drawn, In this instance, the story’s protagonist is approaching the property in question, but she doesn’t know who drew the curtains.
 Yes, we could say ‘someone had drawn the curtains’, but using ‘someone’ all the time in order to avoid passive voice is just ridiculous and OTT.

 We don’t need to know who established the business – that would be extraneous information.
-The ‘by his great, great grandfather and his cohorts John Mason and Phillip Conrad’ doesn’t need to be added into this sentence.
-It would make it too wordy, and unless the family history is something you need to go into in relation to the plot, likely unnecessary.
+To add ‘by his great, great grandfather and his cohorts John Mason and Phillip Conrad’ would make it too wordy, and unless the family history is something you need to go into in relation to the plot, likely unnecessary.

 Active voice can sometimes sound too confrontational or forceful.
 Passive voice can act more diplomatically, especially when it comes to a sentence that might assign blame: